Law, History, and Culture in the United Kingdom

 Students will take two 3-credit courses.
 Both courses complement those taught at KU in the Department of History and the School of Law.
-Classes are held four hours every morning Monday through Friday, with one three-day weekend.
-Students will take a final examination or prepare a final oral argument in each course.
+Classes are generally held in the mornings, with some days taken up with site visits to nearby locations relevant to the courses.
+Classes held every day Monday through Thursday with a 3-day weekend every week.